88lex/safire/README.md

     - members
     - drives (yes, safire can create and delete shared drives)

-- User configuration information such as project name/prefix, number of projects to create, service account prefix and so on are in the config.py file in the /safire/safire folder [For now.
-Location may be updated to /opt/safire soon.]
+- User configuration information such as project name/prefix, number of projects to create, service account prefix and so on are in the `config.py` file in the /safire/safire folder.
+[Apologies for the double folder - useful for pip install structure.]

 - Credential files and files created by safire are by default in the user home (~ in linux) directory under safire/creds, safire/data and safire/svcaccts.
 This location can be changed in config.py

+- NOTE: Commands below are in the format `safire command subcommand` This assumes you pip install the script.
+You can run it directly without installing by navigating to /safire/safire and using `./safire.py command subcommand`

 __Recommended to run safire__:
 - Python 3.7 or higher